glacials/splits-io/README.md

 Rails.

-splits.io currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, and SpliterZ.
+splits.io currently supports splits from WSplit (both 1.4.x and Nitrofski's 1.5.x fork), Time Split Tracker, SplitterZ, and LiveSplit.
 Llanfair is in the works.

 ### Uploading